My rating: 2 of 5 stars

 Huxley’s attack on the modern is so total it is hard to see any reprieve besides a full-scale return to religion, except for the relentlessly and self-aggrandizingly ironic voice that narrates the novel, holding out the hope of a mind’s somehow remaining lively beyond technical control.
 According to Orwell, Chesterton said that Dickens was not out against this or that institution, but rather an expression on the human face.
 Huxley’s sour smirking expression, as conveyed by his telegraphic and self-amused prose, is perhaps not much better than the institutions he attacks.
 More radical satirists—such as scabrous Swift and his descendant Beckett—were out against the human face itself, but Huxley’s satire is too pleased with itself, the tone of his novel too relentlessly facetious, to allow him to encompass himself in his otherwise all-embracing judgment.

-Putting narratorial arrogance to one side, Huxley’s need for God, the God-shaped hole in his argument, leads him to derogate anything less when it comes to staving off the rationalizers’ dystopia, and this is the source of his insensibility to the real meaning of Shakespeare or to the potential of modernism.
-If only a god can save us, then irreligious art can only be decadence, and so Huxley writes a novel that he himself admits, in his later foreword, is nothing but a puerile and rueful amusement.
-I imagine that for Huxley, a work such as Ishiguro’s Never Let Me Go, which re-writes dystopian satire as psychological novel, and which forgoes either revolutionary hope or reactionary despair to offer instead the small but very real consolation of an acknowledged and universal sorrow, would seem scandalous when held against the enormous absence of faith that has allowed Ford to usurp God.
+Putting narratorial arrogance to one side, Huxley’s need for God, the God-shaped hole in his argument, leads him to derogate anything less when it comes to staving off the rationalizers’ dystopia.
+This why he is insensible to the real meaning of Shakespeare or to the potential of modernism.
+If only a god can save us, then irreligious art can only be decadence, so Huxley writes a novel that he himself admits, in his later foreword, is nothing but a puerile and rueful amusement.
+I imagine that for Huxley, a work such as Ishiguro’s Never Let Me Go —which re-writes the dystopian satire as a psychological novel, and which forgoes both revolutionary hope and reactionary despair to offer instead the small but very real consolation of an acknowledged and universal sorrow—would seem scandalous when juxtaposed with the enormous absence of faith that has allowed Ford to usurp God.

 While I have said or implied in the course of this review that William Shakespeare, Jonathan Swift, Charles Dickens, Fyodor Dostoevsky, James Joyce, Virginia Woolf, Samuel Beckett, George Orwell, Alan Moore, and Kazuo Ishiguro all wrote better, more insightful, more coherent books than Brave New World, I will praise Huxley for lucidly displaying a set of human problems we will probably never stop trying to solve.